anicsin/repositoryDDD/gdrive/RTD_guide.md

 	Branch master set up to track remote branch master from origin.
 ```

 Wait a few minutes and check your GitHub repository in your internet browser.
 The gdrive folder should have appeared by now.
+It is important to understand that this is more like a synchronization, than just a simple upload.
+Git makes the destination identical to source, thus if destination contains newer or more files, the command won't force push the contents of origin (data loss is prevented this way).
+Check the Troubleshooting section at the end of the document if you encounter this problem.

 ### Switch from Https to SSH-key authentication ###